liuzhousi/FPGC4/Documentation/docs/cpu.md

 The remaining seven Opcodes are reserved for future (maybe signed?) operations.

 Internally, the CPU uses flags for executing the branch instructions.
-However these are not readable by other instructions, because they are not saved in a register:
+These are not readable by other instructions, because they are not saved in a register:
 ``` text
 Flags
 ---------